BDeMo/homepage/_pages/about.md

 Biography
 ======
+- It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. efficient AI, generative model, parameter generation and etc.).
-- From 2021 to 2024, I completed my master degree at Sichuan University majored in Artificial Intelligence, right where I had completed my 4-year bachelor's degree before, supervised by Prof. [Jiancheng Lv](https://center.dicalab.cn/).
+- From Sep.
+2021 to June.
+2024, I completed my master degree at Sichuan University majored in Artificial Intelligence, right where I had completed my 4-year bachelor's degree before, supervised by Prof. [Jiancheng Lv](https://center.dicalab.cn/).
 The majors of my career in Sichuan University are distributed optimization and learning (e.g., decentralized optimization and federated learning).
-- It's the 2nd year (written in 2024) as an intern student in [NUS HPC-Lab](https://ai.comp.nus.edu.sg/), and I enojoy the challenges and interesting topics here (e.g. efficient AI, generative model, parameter generation and etc.).

 Latest News
 ======